-- To obtain a contradiction, we suppose otherwise. - There are 10 lines 5 horizontal and 5 vertical each of which must be crossed by at least 1 domino. - Each of these lines must actually be crossed by at least 2 dominoes. - So there must be at least 20 dominoes, which is a contradiction!
+- To obtain a contradiction, we suppose otherwise. - There are 10 lines 5 horizontal and 5 vertical each of which must be crossed by at least 1 domino. - But each of these lines must actually be crossed by at least 2 dominoes... see the diagram on the right. - So there must be at least 20 dominoes, which gives the desired contradiction!

-If you can cut a checkerboard tiling with a line that does not pass through any tile, then the tiling is faulty - otherwise, it is faultless.
+Consider a tiling of a checkerboard by rectangles.
+If you can cut the board with a line which does not pass through any tile, then the tiling is called faulty.
+Otherwise, the tiling is called faultless.

-If you can cut a checkerboard tiling with a line that does not pass through any tile, then the tiling is faulty - otherwise, it is faultless.
+Consider a tiling of a checkerboard by rectangles.
+If you can cut the board with a line which does not pass through any tile, then the tiling is called faulty.
+Otherwise, the tiling is called faultless.